Legal Updated 8 min read

 Mesothelioma deaths (1999-2017)

-Indiana Mesothelioma Case Results
+Indiana Asbestos Case Law

 Steel Mill Cases

-Cases involving the Gary steel corridor are among the strongest in Indiana because of the intensity and duration of exposure.
+Cases involving the Gary steel corridor are among the most complex in Indiana because of the intensity and duration of exposure.
 A steelworker who spent 20 to 30 years at US Steel Gary Works, Inland Steel, or Bethlehem Steel was exposed to asbestos from pipe insulation, gaskets, fireproofing, brake components, and dozens of other sources, each made by a different manufacturer.

 Auto Manufacturing Cases